-Volunteers play an important and valuable role at Charlotte Academy.
+Volunteers play an important and valuable role at Charlotte Preparatory School.
 It does not matter if you volunteer for one hour or one hundred hours over the course of the school year; any help you give is essential in enhancing the education of our students.

-Most volunteer opportunities at Charlotte Academy are coordinated through the Parents Association (CAPA).
-CAPA is dedicated to enriching the experience of all Charlotte Academy students and their families and we hold and assist with many activities throughout the year where volunteers are needed.
+Most volunteer opportunities at Charlotte Prep are coordinated through the Parent Association.
+Our parent association is dedicated to enriching the experience of all Charlotte Prep students and their families and we hold and assist with many activities throughout the year where volunteers are needed.

 Signing up to volunteer